 A lot of work to fine-tune settings

-The Delonghi La Specialista is much more of a hands-on machine.
+The Delonghi La Specialista Prestigio is much more of a hands-on machine.
 Which is another way of saying that it requires espresso savvy and patience.
-Despite the fact that — in theory — semi-automatic espresso machines are directed at more inexperienced home baristas.
+Despite the fact that – in theory – semi-automatic espresso machines are directed at more inexperienced home baristas.
 Pros, on the other hand, would not only be tearing out their hair over how imprecise various settings are but also feel cheated out of certain subtleties.

-Just brace yourself for a whole lot more trial and error than with the Breville Oracle Touch.
-This can be a real blast, as long as you’re not expecting to get the best results with the least amount of effort from the word go.
+Just brace yourself for a whole lot more trial and error than you might have expected.
+This can be a real blast, as long as you’re not hoping to get the best results with the least amount of effort from the word go.